Skip to Content

 We headed first to the Cumberland Bar, which was at the top of at least one list, but reservations are essential, and we didn’t have one.

-the ox pub has a cozy bar area where lucky diners can order sunday roast.
+The ox pub has a cozy bar area where lucky diners can order sunday roast.

 The bartender at The Ox, which also tops many lists, offered us the sole booth in the bar area.
 Quite a few people who came in after us without reservations were turned away, so we felt pretty lucky to have snagged a table at all.